-Bring your walking shoes, because rocky trails in the Galápagos are not best tackled in sandals.
-There are trails along pristine beaches, through forests of cacti, and along unworldly blackened lava trails, offering close encounters with wildlife and sweeping views over the archipelago.
+Bring your walking shoes, because rocky trails in the Galápagos are not meant for sandals.
+There are trails along pristine beaches, through forests of cacti, and along otherworldly blackened lava trails, offering close encounters with wildlife and sweeping views over the archipelago.

 This small island midway between Santa Cruz and San Cristóbal offers trails through a forest of opuntia cacti, which grow up to 10 meters high, with Galápagos hawks circling overhead.
-Negotiate the rocky trail, and cross a steep ravine to view colonies of the yellowish Santa Fé iguana, endemic to the island.
+Negotiate the rocky trail and cross a steep ravine to view colonies of the yellow Santa Fé iguana, endemic to the island.

 Frigate Bird Hill, San Cristóbal

 This is just one of many good hikes close to the main ports.
 Past the Interpretation Center are trails into the hills where frigate birds nest.
 The bay below has good snorkeling, or go to Playa Cabo de Horno, a quiet beach frequented by sea lions and backed by mangroves.

 Sullivan Bay, Santiago